Trump Officials Warn That Protests Could Cause Spike In Coronavirus After 70 Testing Sites Destroyed

 The Trump administration warned state leaders that the mass protests taking place across the country could lead to a second wave of coronavirus infections.
 According to audio of a phone call with governors across the country obtained by The Daily Beast, Dr. Deborah Birx said that experts leading the federal coronavirus response team were concerned that the shouting at protests, along with the destruction of 70 testing sites during demonstrations, could result in the spread of COVID-19.

 Protests have taken place across the country, not only in large cities, but in many small communities.
-The civil unrest is part of the outcry against police brutality in the United States against black Americans after the death of George Floyd.
+The civil unrest is part of the outcry against police brutality in the U.S. against black Americans after the death of George Floyd.

-Birx, along with Vice President Mike Pence, who hosted the call, said that protest-related spikes are a “concern” and that increasing access to testing would be essential in the coming days, noting that testing had already dropped in areas where the test sites were destroyed even as cases are spiking in some states.
+Birx, along with Vice President Mike Pence, who hosted the call, said that protest-related spikes are a “concern” and that increasing access to testing would be essential in the coming days, noting that testing had already dropped in areas where the test sites were destroyed, even as cases are spiking in some states.

 CDC Direct Robert Redfield echoed those statements in a call of his own.
 Birx mentioned in that call that while they haven’t seen a spike in cases from people easing social distancing guidelines over the Memorial Day weekend, it was possible that cases would increase in areas that saw demonstrations, particularly as more people have turned out in recent days who may be in at-risk categories.